 I Never Use Foundation (INUF) Skincare, www.inufskincare.com

-Certified aromatologist and fully-trained cosmetics chemist Daniela Pelonara founded Native Essentials after discovering the healing powers of essential oils and aromatherapy.
-The brand’s skincare goodies are sustainable every step of the way — from the sourcing and testing of ingredients to the formulation and packaging of its products.
-If you’re looking for a holistic beauty experience, you can trust Native Essentials to give you one.
-You can find its products online.
+Fully-trained cosmetics chemist Daniela Pelonara founded Native Essentials after discovering the healing powers of essential oils and aromatherapy.
+The brand’s skincare products are vegan, cruelty-free, and sustainable every step of the way — from the sourcing and testing of ingredients to the formulation and packaging of its products.

 Native Essentials, www.nativessentials.com

-Artisanal skincare and wellness brand Purearth harnesses ancient Ayurvedic wisdom directly from the Himalayas with its award-winning skin and body care products.
-The best-selling Mitti Raw Honey Masque, a brightening concoction made with raw organic honey and antioxidant cacao folded into high-performance clay, is a firm favourite of Team Sassy.
-Purearth began in Hong Kong and gives back to the global community through its Pure Purpose Foundation, which includes projects like a Covid-19 relief fund and an eco-toilet initiative that provides safe sanitation spaces for women and girls in the Himalayas and in Maharashtra, India.
+Purearth takes inspiration from Ayurvedic alternative medicine, harnessing the power of sustainably wild-harvested, organic and natural botanicals.
+The best-selling (but perpetually sold out) Mitti Raw Honey Masque, a brightening concoction made with raw organic honey and antioxidant cacao folded into high-performance clay, is a firm favourite of Team Sassy.
+Purearth began in Hong Kong but makes every effort to give back to the global community through its Pure Purpose Foundation, which includes projects like a Covid-19 relief fund and an eco-toilet initiative that provides safe sanitation spaces for women and girls in the Himalayas and in Maharashtra, India.

-Founded by Hong Kong entrepreneur Michelle Chen, RARE SkinFuel is a natural anti-aging skincare range which aims to give women the confidence to show their bare skin without fear.
-All products are made from the very best certified organic and native Australian ingredients, using a complex heat-free blending procedure which enables the finished product to retain all of that nutritious goodness.
-Fair warning, this pick is not cheap (cleansers start at $835, while moisturisers are upwards of $1,550), but rest assured you’ll be investing in an ethically sound company.
+Founded by Hong Kong entrepreneur Michelle Chen, RARE SkinFuel is a natural anti-ageing skincare range that aims to give women the confidence to show their bare skin without fear.
+All products are made from certified organic and native Australian ingredients, using a complex heat-free “cold press” blending procedure that enables the finished product to retain its nutritious goodness.
+Fair warning, this pick is not cheap (with cleansers starting at $835 and moisturisers upwards of $1,550), but rest assured you’ll be investing in an ethically sound company.
 The brand is committed to a cruelty-free process and opts for infinitely recyclable PET packaging to ensure optimum sustainability.
-You can find the collection online.

 RARE SkinFuel, www.rareskinfuel.com